The Challenge

 Economic Impacts

-• Cost Savings: Reducing healthcare costs and delivering significant savings to the economy.
-A key finding of the report "Spinal Cord Injuries in Australia – The case for investing in new treatments" shows that a 10% reversal of paralysis could deliver $3.5 billion in cost savings, with the potential to be as high as $10.3 billion.
+- Cost savings: Reducing healthcare costs and delivering significant savings to the economy.
+A key finding of the report "Spinal Cord Injuries in Australia – The case for investing in new treatments" hows that a 10% reversal of paralysis could deliver $3.5 billion in cost savings, with the potential to be as high as $10.3 billion.

 Project Spark aims to revolutionise SCI treatment through neurostimulation, offering hope for recovery and improved quality of life for SCI patients.